 File the Connecticut LLC Annual Report

 LLCs are required to file an annual report with the Connecticut Secretary of the State.
-The annual report updates ownership information and other details.
-The due date for the annual report is between January 1st and March 31st of every year.
+The report updates ownership information and other details.
+It is due between January 1st and March 31st of every year.

 File the Beneficial Owner Information Report